 Is your bank account dry as a bone?
 (Get it?)
 Are you tired of empty pockets?

 Quit scraping the bottom of the food bowl, and make some extra cash in your free time by taking surveys.

 MyPoints is a legitimate survey site that pays you to answer questions.
 When we say legit, we mean the Better Business Bureau granted it an A+.

 However, it’s worth noting, the cash won’t just pop into your pockets… unfortunately.
 You’ll get paid in points, then use them to purchase gift cards.
 (But if you do want the cash, we have an article about how to sell your gift cards.)

-15. “Too many people spend money they haven’t earned, to buy things they don’t want, to impress people they don’t like.” — Will Smith, the Fresh Prince of Bel Air, among other titles.
+15. “Too many people spend money they haven’t earned, to buy things they don’t want, to impress people they don’t like.” — Dave Ramsey, “America’s trusted voice on money” (according to his website)

 Have you spent money you haven’t earned?
 Then you might have some debt.
 And if those payments are intimidating?
 You have some options.

 Consider refinancing your loans or consolidating them.
 By refinancing your loans, you’re taking out a totally new loan — with (ideally) a lower interest rate.
 By consolidating your loans, you’re lumping them into one sum with one interest rate.

 Either route could save you tons.
 A great resource to get you started is Even Financial, which can help you borrow up to $50,000 (with no collateral needed) and compare interest rates from several lenders.